MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/before-you-start.md

 before importing them to Guides.
 It’s also good to break up 3D parts as much as possible.
 For example, if you have a 3D model that shows a composite part for an engine, create separate 3D parts for all the individual pieces to better highlight the parts in a step.

+Guides supports GLTF, GLB, and FBX file formats.
+For additional file support (including some CAD formats) and automated 3D model optimization, you can use the [Import Tool](guides-import-tool-flow.md) available through Dynamics 365 Layout.

 ## Setting up a folder structure
 To organize content, you may want to create a folder structure with separate folders for text, 3D assets, images, and videos to make it easy to find and use the different types of assets.